 As you establish your sight-reading routine, you’ll need to vary how much information you give your students.
 Provide more information at the beginning of the year and less as they advance.
 In the beginning, it’s helpful to bring attention to the basics of the piece, such as:

 - Who has the melody and the accompaniment

 When you start, you’ll need to go slow and you may need to regroup frequently.
 However, it’s important to establish the idea that you want the students to keep going.
 If they are not ready to play a whole piece, you can adhere to predetermined destinations, such as playing until rehearsal letter A. Emphasize that each student is responsible for his or her part.

 Timeline for the year

-If you are ready to create a plan for the year, here is a suggested timeline that includes opportunities to sight read for every level of group.
+If you are ready to create a plan for the year, here is a suggested timeline that includes opportunities to sight-read for every level.

 Beginning of the year – October

 - Incorporate rhythm exercises – count, clap, play – two to four times per week